The purpose and benefits of Tai Chi Walking, and how to perform this gentle exercise.

-Focus the mind on the bottom of the feet and move as slowly as possible to quieten and eventually empty the mind.
-The ultimate aim is to just walk, becoming 'walk' with no distiction of self and 'walk'.
+Focus the mind on the bottom of the feet and move as slowly as possible to quiet and eventually empty the mind.
+The ultimate aim is to just walk, becoming 'walk' with no distinction of self and 'walk'.

 When to do Tai Chi Walking?